 Public Policy & Legislative Initiatives

 ASPIRE continues to guide public policy issues that touch our community.
 We look forward to announcing these initiatives once they are finalized.
 We will continue to work with local PANS/PANDAS community advocates on legislative efforts to expand insurance coverage of standard of care treatments.
-Would you like to learn how best to talk to your local legislators?
-Our section on Advocate for Change will get you started.
-Contact us directly about initiatives in your state.
+ASPIRE provides testimony letters from both the Board and the Professional Advisory Board to states who have active bills.
+We also have a legislative packet that we are continually updating for use by local advocates.